fps/jiss/README.md

 # Documentation?

 This is still a prototype, so don't expect anything :D Read the code.
 It's small..
-Do checkout the wikie though:
+Do checkout the wiki though:

 [https://github.com/fps/jiss/wiki](https://github.com/fps/jiss/wiki)